-Efficacy evaluation was performed by IGA grading severity and improvements at week 6, 12, 33 and 52.
-We found that at the first assessment, 6 weeks after treatment was initiated, all patients showed improvements of at least 1 IGA grade in their clinical skin conditions, while 50% showed 2 IGA grades improvement.
-This fast response can sometimes be obtained in patients treated with standard dose of tetracycline, 71 but is unlikely to be explained by the low-dose regimen of span style="font-family:'Times New Roman'">tetracycline or isotretinoin used in this trial, suggesting a positive additive effect of FLE.
+FIGURE 4 Assessment of efficacy, patient satisfaction, and adverse effects.
+A, Efficacy of treatment was determined at week 6, 12, 33, and 52 after treatment was initiated by IGA grading.
+B, Patient satisfaction was assessed at the final evaluation at week 52 by grading satisfaction on a 5-point Likert scale (very dissatisfied, dissatisfied, no opinion, satisfied, and very satisfied).
+C, Treatment associated adverse effects were reported by the patients after each FLE treatment session through use of a questionnaire grading side-effects according to experienced as mild, tolerable, unpleasant, or intolerable additive effect of FLE.
 Moreover, efficacy evaluation at week 12 revealed that as much as 75% of the treated cases dropped to an IGA grade of 1, which could likely not be ascribed to low-dose systemic treatment alone, further substantiating the positive effect of the tested FLE-combination therapy.
 All patients treated with isotretinoin reached and maintained an IGA grade of 0 at weeks 33 and 52.
-The three cases treated with tetracycline; however, obtained not more than a drop in IGA grade to 1at weeks 33 and 52.
-This further corroborates the efficacy of combining low-dose systemic treatment with FLE therapy, although seemingly more efficient when combined with isotretinoin compared with tetracycline.
-Although, more cases are needed to further assess these considerations, they are in line with or recent and imminent observations.
-Symptoms of acne is known to fluctuate and worsening in beginning of treatment is a common side-effect, often requiring long-term systemic therapy to obtain and maintain clearance.
-11 This has many disadvantageous, for standard dose isotretinoin this associates with continuous risk of adverse affects such as increased CPK levels and xerosis, whereas tetracycline risk development of antibiotic resistance.
-72 Interestingly, we found thatremarkable improvements of the disease was obtained fast and persisted throughout the evaluation period with only one course of antibiotic treatment necessary, besides follow-up FLE sessions at week 33 and 52.
-The clinical, cellular and molecular pathways targeted and modulated by FLE is currently under investigation.
-Results so far indicate that FLE modulate activity and function of several skin cells as well as directly target bacterial viability, 17-19,49,62 suggesting that FLE improve acne symptoms by targeting several aspects of the disease.
-We speculate that the combined treatment of moderate-severe acne by FLE, targeting inflammation and likely other aspects of this complex condition in combination with initial isotretinoin that lower sebum production or tetracycline directly killing C. acnes bacteria lay the basis for consistent normalization of the skin.
+The three cases treated with tetracycline; however, obtained not more than a drop in IGA grade to 1 at weeks 33 and 52.
+This further corroborates the efficacy of combining low-dose systemic treatment with

+FLE therapy, although seemingly more efficient when combined with isotretinoin compared with tetracycline.
+Although more cases are needed to further assess these considerations, they are in line with or recent and imminent observations.65

+Symptoms of acne are known to fluctuate and worsening in beginning of treatment are a common side-effect, often requiring long-term systemic therapy to obtain and maintain clearance.
+11 This has many disadvantageous, for standard dose isotretinoin this associates with continuous risk of adverse effects such as increased CPK levels and xerosis, whereas tetracycline risk development of antibiotic resistance.72 Interestingly, we found that remarkable improvements of the disease was obtained fast and persisted throughout the evaluation period with only one course of antibiotic treatment necessary, besides follow-up FLE sessions at week 33 and 52.
+The clinical, cellular, and molecular pathways targeted and modulated by FLE are currently under investigation.
+Results so far indicate that FLE modulate activity and function of several skin cells as well as directly target bacterial viability, ^{17-19,49,62} suggesting that FLE improves acne symptoms by targeting several aspects of the disease.
+We speculate that the combined treatment of moderate-severe acne by FLE, targeting inflammation and likely other aspects of this complex condition in combination with initial isotretinoin that lower sebum production or tetracycline directly killing C acnes bacteria lay the basis for consistent normalization of the skin.

-Finally, all 12 enrolled patients completed the therapy and were satisfied with the outcome, treatment was well-tolerated overall, and no severe adverse effects were reported.
+Finally, all 12 enrolled patients completed the therapy and were satisfied with the outcome, treatment was welltolerated overall, and no severe adverse effects were reported.
 In general, patients experienced fast (within few weeks) improvement of their inflammatory acne skin conditions with redness reduction, edema decreasing and a general improvement of skin appearance.
 Low-dose isotretinoin treatment was maintained for some patients, evaluated individually according to obtaining the desired clearance, but no intolerable adverse effects were reported in relation to this.
-Our results support the combination of FLE treatment with tetracyclines or low-dose isotretinoin in moderate to severe acne.
-Although both isotretinoin and tetracycline are potential photosensitizing drugs, their use according to our study protocol, did not negatively interfere with FLEtreatment, but seemingly enhance its efficacy in a safe and long-term manner.
+Our results support the combination of FLE treatment with tetracyclines or low-dose isotretinoin in moderate-tosevere acne.
+Although both isotretinoin and tetracycline are potential photosensitizing drugs, 11,72 their use according to our study protocol, did not negatively interfere with FLE treatment, but seemingly enhance its efficacy in a safe and long-term manner.